dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 - Decide on whether regional specific lists (i.e., vernaculars) should be enabled in Andes
 - Improving the effective display of names and codes in Andes

+## Prerequisites

+Willingness to improve regional systems and to participate in the development of Andes.

 ## Homework before the meeting